 Start talking about healthy teen relationships before dating even begins.

-If you are the parent of a teen, you know relationships take on elevated importance in the teenage years.
-Parents want happy and safe relationships for their teenagers, but getting teens to open up about relationships can be tricky.
+Parents of teens know that relationships take on elevated importance in the teenage years.
+Parents want happy and safe relationships — romantic or platonic — for their teenagers, but getting teens to open up about relationships can be tricky.
 Relationships can be hard for us all.
 How do you keep the lines of communication open and help your teen develop healthy ones?

 Start talking early